astronomical3/GitScripts/README.md

   * Usage: `qreb`
   * Must be used within a Git repo!
-* `mkbare` -- automates process of creating a cloned local bare repository from a local project folder
+* `mkbare` -- automates process of creating a new local bare repository from a local project folder; will give instructions for configuration where needed.

-  * Usage: `mkbare <current_folder_name>`
+  * Usage: `mkbare <new_folder_name_or_path>`
-  * Must be used within the directory of the existing project folder you want to create your bare repo from.
+  * Can technically use this command anywhere, but best to use the command in the project folder where you want to create the bare repo folder.
+The project folder now becomes the worktree.
 * `bareclone` -- automates process of copying content from a local bare repo into a new project folder.

   * Usage: